Darsh-Bhandari/KMP-Algorithm/README.md

     - std::vector<int> lps
         - Store lps array for pattern matching

 ## Running Instructions
 This section details how to run and utilze the code.

-1. Clone the repository and ensure that you are in the cs225 Fall 2023 container to ensure for correct results.
+1. Clone the repository and ensure that you are in the cs225 Fall 2023 development container to ensure for correct results.
 2. Open the command line/terminal and make sure you are located in the KMP-Algorithm directory.
 If not, use "cd /workspaces/fa23_cs225_.release/KMP-Algorithm" to enter.
 3. Use "cd /code/" to enter the code folder.
 4. Run the command "mkdir build" to create the build directory.